 It took the pre-teen about 12 to 18 months to really accept and get used to her new diet.
 Beyond gluten, she stays away from processed food, dairy and most sugar.

-As Olivia has become a teenager, it’s remained hard as she watches her friends eat pizza and baked goods.
+As Olivia has become a teenager, it’s remained hard as she watches her friends eat regular pizza and baked goods – big no-no’s with celiac disease.
 But she sees the upside of her super clean diet.

 “She’s kept really clear skin through her teen years and when her friends ask, she tells them, ‘It’s what I eat.’”

-Removing gluten from her diet also relieved longstanding constipation she’d suffered from since her toddler years.
+Removing gluten from her diet also relieved longstanding constipation she’d suffered from since her toddler years, which was likely related to celiac disease.

 Today: A Thriving Teen